brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 In general,
-using database native queries is always more powerful than REST and GraphQL.
+using database native queries is always more powerful than REST and GraphQL: in the end, a RESTful/GraphQL API does nothing more than execute native database queries.
-In the end,
-a RESTful/GraphQL API
-does nothing more than execute native database queries.